asmjit/asmjit/README.md

 ### Error Handling

 AsmJit uses error codes to represent and return errors.
 Every function where error can occur returns **Error**.
 Exceptions are never thrown by AsmJit even in extreme conditions like out-of-memory.
-Errors should never be ignored, however, checking errors after each asmjit API call would simply be overcomplicate the whole code generation.
+Errors should never be ignored, however, checking errors after each asmjit API call would simply overcomplicate the whole code generation.
 To handle these errors AsmJit provides **ErrorHandler**, which contains **handleError()**:

     `virtual bool handleError(Error err, const char* message, CodeEmitter* origin) = 0;`

 That can be overridden by AsmJit users and do the following:

   * 1. Return `true` or `false` from `handleError()`.
 If `true` is returned it means that error was handled and AsmJit can continue execution.
-The error code still be propagated to the caller, but won't put the origin into an error state (it won't set last-error).
-However, `false` reports to AsmJit that the error cannot be handled - in such case it stores the error, which can retrieved later by `getLastError()`.
+The error code still be propagated to the caller, but the error origin (CodeEmitter) won't be put into an error state (last-error won't be set and `isInErrorState()` would return `true`).
+However, `false` reports to AsmJit that the error cannot be handled - in such case it stores the error, which can be retrieved later by `getLastError()`.
 Returning `false` is the default behavior when no error handler is provided.
-To put the assembler into a non-error state again the `resetLastError()` must be called.
+To put the assembler into a non-error state again `resetLastError()` must be called.
   * 2. Throw an exception.
 AsmJit doesn't use exceptions and is completely exception-safe, but you can throw exception from the error handler if this way is easier / preferred by you.
 Throwing an exception acts virtually as returning `true` - AsmJit won't store the error.
   * 3. Use plain old C's `setjmp()` and `longjmp()`.
 Asmjit always puts `Assembler` and `Compiler` to a consistent state before calling the `handleError()` so `longjmp()` can be used without issues to cancel the code-generation if an error occurred.
+This method can be used if exception handling in your project is turned off and you still want some comfort.
+In most cases it should be safe as AsmJit is based on Zone memory, so no memory leaks will occur if you jump back to a location where `CodeHolder` still exist.

 **ErrorHandler** is simply attached to **CodeHolder** and will be used by every emitter attached to it.
 The first example uses error handler that just prints the error, but lets AsmJit continue: